Conversational Health Agents

 External Sources

 External Sources play a pivotal role in obtaining essential information from the broader world.
-Typically, these External Sources furnish application program interfaces (APIs) that the Orchestrator can use to retrieve required data, process them, and extract meaningful health information.
-As previously mentioned, the Task Executor calls the APIs, i.e., the Orchestrator’s actuation component.
-Our framework integrates with four primary external sources, which we found critical for conversational health agents.
+Typically, these External Sources furnish application program interfaces (APIs) that the Orchestrator can use to retrieve required data, process them using AI or analysis tools, and extract meaningful health information.
+In openCHA, we integrate with four primary external sources, which we found critical for CHAs.

 Videos